Wilmer Fields: Puerto Rico Baseball League

 In 1949–1950 Fields had an 8–4 record and batted .326 for Mayagüez.
 He later was included as reinforcement of the Criollos de Caguas in the 1950 Caribbean Series.

 Notably, Fields got one start in the event and defeated the highly favored Alacranes de Almendares of Cuba, 6–1, limiting them to five hits in a complete game effort.
 The only Cuban run came from a home run by Héctor Rodríguez.
 It was the second heroic effort for Fields in many games.
-The previous game, facing the Navegantes del Magallanes of Venezuela, Fields belted a pinch-hit, bottom of the ninth, two-run homer against Terris McDuffie, to lift the Criollos to a 2–1 victory.
+In the previous game, facing the Navegantes del Magallanes of Venezuela, Fields belted a pinch-hit, bottom of the ninth, two-run homer against Terris McDuffie, to lift the Criollos to a 2–1 victory.
 It was the first walk-off hit of the Series, and rewarded a stellar four-hit by Luis Arroyo, who became the first pitcher born in Puerto Rico to win a Caribbean Series game.

-Besides, Fields played the rest of the games as a backup outfielder for Willard Brown, Luis Olmo and Tetelo Vargas, going 3-for-11 with one home run, and scored eight runs to tie Cuban Al Gionfriddo for the Series lead.
+Besides, Fields played the rest of the games as a backup outfielder for Willard Brown, Luis Olmo and Tetelo Vargas, going 3-for-11 with one home run, and scoring eight runs to tie Cuban Al Gionfriddo for the Series lead.

 He then finished with a .323 average and a 5–2 record for Mayagüez in part of the 1950–1951 season.

 Venezuela Baseball League

 After that, Fields spent time in the Venezuelan Professional Baseball League while playing for the Cervecería Caracas and Patriotas de Venezuela clubs in a span of three seasons.

 Fields reported to the Caracas club in the 1950–1951 midseason.
 As an outfielder for Cervecería, he batted .389 with three home runs and 13 RBIs in 28 games.
 He became the first player in league history to hit two grand slams in a single season, a feat only matched by Billy Queen in the 1953–1954 tournament and Pete Koegel in 1973–1974.

-In 1951–1952, playing at full-time, Fields carried Cervecería to the pennant title en route to the 1952 Caribbean Series, winning the league's batting crown with a .357 average, while also leading in hits (74), RBIs (45), runs scored (48), and doubles (21).
-He also finished second in home runs (8), one behind of Patriotas' Russell Kerns, and added another MVP award to his trophy case.
+In 1951–1952, playing full-time, Fields carried Cervecería to the pennant title en route to the 1952 Caribbean Series, winning the league's batting crown with a .357 average, while also leading in hits (74), RBIs (45), runs scored (48), and doubles (21).
+He also finished second in home runs (8), one behind Patriotas' Russell Kerns, and added another MVP award to his trophy case.